 Your child's doctor should perform the physical examination.
 The Head Start physical exam form should be taken to the exam to be filled out and signed by the doctor.
-A copy of the physical exam must be turned in with your application to Head Start.
 If your child does not have a regular doctor or insurance, you need to contact your Family Advocate or the Health Specialist.